Nguyễn Cao Kỳ: Personal life

-Kỳ met and married his first wife, a Frenchwoman, in the 1950s when he was training as a pilot in France.
+Kỳ met and married his first wife, a French woman, in the 1950s when he was training as a pilot in France.
 In the 1960s, he divorced her and married Đặng Tuyết Mai, an Air Viet Nam flight attendant, who was his spouse during his years in power.
 He later married for a third time.
 His daughter from his second marriage, Nguyễn Cao Kỳ Duyên, is well known in the overseas Vietnamese entertainment industry as a mistress of ceremonies and singer on the music variety show Paris By Night.
 Many Vietnamese Americans called for her sacking after her father returned to Vietnam.

 Death

 Kỳ died on 23 July 2011, aged 80, at a hospital in Kuala Lumpur, Malaysia, where he was receiving treatment for "respiratory complications".
-He was married three times and survived by six children.
+He was survived by six children from his three marriages.
 His ashes are interred at the Buddhist Columbarium of Rose Hills Memorial Park in Whittier, California.